Penrith and The Border: Constituency profile

-A heavily undulating, mostly farmed terrain dotted by market towns and historic villages, with wooded mountainsides and heath-covered tops, the constituency is focused on the Eden Valley between the Pennines and the Lake District, with the vale of the River Irthing above Carlisle.
-In the north towards Scotland are 8 of its 42 wards all beside or in the market town of Brampton which sits beside Hadrian's Wall.
+A heavily undulating, mostly farmed terrain dotted by market towns and historic villages, with wooded mountainsides and heath-covered tops, the constituency was focused on the Eden Valley between the Pennines and the Lake District, with the vale of the River Irthing above Carlisle.
+In the north towards Scotland were 8 of its 42 wards all beside or in the market town of Brampton which sits beside Hadrian's Wall.

-The constituency tends to have modest incomes, low unemployment and a rate of dependency on social housing lower than urban centres.
+The constituency tended to have modest incomes, low unemployment and a rate of dependency on social housing lower than urban centres.

 Members of Parliament

 The seat was represented for nearly three decades by William Whitelaw, who served as a cabinet minister in various capacities during Conservative governments of the 1970s and 1980s and later joined the House of Lords.

 His successor, the former Conservative Chief Whip and junior minister, David Maclean, sat as MP from 1983 to 2010, when he stood down due to the state of his health; he was diagnosed with multiple sclerosis in 1996.

 Maclean was succeeded by Rory Stewart in May 2010.
 In September 2019 Rory Stewart had the Conservative whip withdrawn and therefore sat as an Independent MP.

-At the December 2019 General Election, Neil Hudson of the Conservative Party became the new MP.
+At the December 2019 general election, Neil Hudson of the Conservative Party became the new MP.